Best Bites for New Year's Eve — Our Favorite NYE Appetizers

 Rosemary Spiced Mixed Nuts

 A bowl of spiced nuts is one of those small details — not unlike an understated pair of cufflinks — that adds class to a dressy affair.
-Simple to make and delightful to snack on while sipping a glass of Scotch whisky, this recipe begs to be tucked in a pretty silver dish and placed discreetly on a side table to surprise your unsuspecting guests.
+Simple to make and delightful to snack on while sipping a glass of Scotch whisky, this recipe begs to be tucked in a pretty silver dish and placed discreetly on a side table to surprise hungry family.

 Baked Cheddar Olives